Charters Towers

 Charters Towers has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-By 2041, the overall population is projected to decline by 35 persons.
-However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 304 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Projected demographic shifts indicate an overall population decline of 35 persons by 2041, with the 25 to 34 age group expected to increase by 304 people.

 Frequently Asked Questions - Population